makermoekoe/Smarthome-dashbutton/docs/README.md

 Maybe the GPS antenna which I used is not the optimal for it, I don't know :D, but the results of it doesn't make me happy.

 Because there is not that much place inside of the dashbuttons I will go with the soldered wire first.
-If anybody have a better approach, like a very tiny antenna or something else, than please let me know!
+If anybody of you has a better approach, like a very tiny antenna or something else, than please let me know!